mitchross/k3s-argocd-proxmox/docs/argocd.md

 1. **Self-Managing ArgoCD**:
    - ArgoCD manages its own installation and upgrades
-   - ApplicationSets are part of the ArgoCD application itself
+   - ApplicationSets are deployed as part of ArgoCD's kustomization
    - Zero manual intervention after bootstrap

 2. **Enterprise Pattern**:
    - Clear separation of concerns with three ApplicationSets
-   - Follows GitOps best practices
+   - Follows GitOps best practices used in production
-   - Scalable and maintainable
+   - Scalable and maintainable architecture

 3. **Simple Directory Discovery**:
-   - No complex excludes or wildcards
    - Each ApplicationSet scans its own directory pattern
+   - No complex excludes or wildcards needed
    - Easy to understand and modify

 4. **Production Ready**:
    - Proper error handling and retries
    - Automated sync with self-healing
-   - Comprehensive ignore patterns for drift
+   - Comprehensive ignore patterns for configuration drift

 ## 🚀 Deployment Workflow